UA-ResearchComputing-HPC/hpc-documentation/docs/registration_and_access/system_access/index.md

     where `<netid>` is your UArizona NetID.
 When you press enter, you will be prompted for your university password.
 After successfully entering your password, you will be prompted to Duo Authenticate.
 If everything is successful, you will be connected to the bastion host.

 === "Windows"
-     Windows systems do not have any built-in support for using SSH, so you will have to download a software package to do so.
-There are several available for Windows workstations.
-Free SSH clients are available for download from the University of Arizona's [Site License website](https://uarizona.service-now.com/sp?id=sc_cat_item&sys_id=26fe95e12f309150a55e95acf699b686&sysparm_category=4bced1e12f309150a55e95acf699b6ad).
+    Windows systems have limited native support for SSH.
+It is generally recommended to use one of these programs.

     === "PuTTY"
         PuTTY is the most popular open source SSH Windows client.
 To use it: download, install, and open the [Putty client](https://putty.software/).
 Next, open a connection and enter ```hpc.arizona.edu``` under **Host Name** and press **Open**